-Time Materials per 100 gallons To control

-SECOND COVER Protective fungicides only Scab

-(7 days after First Cover) ferbam-1 to $1\frac{1}{2}$ pounds, or glyodin- $\frac{3}{4}$ to 1 quart, or

-captan $-1\frac{1}{2}$ to 2 pounds, or glyoxide 8 to 10 ounces, or

-$cyprex-\frac{1}{4}$ pound plus either

-Parathion (15% wettable)- / 4 pound +DDT (50% wettable)-1 pound, or Codling moth, curculio

-Methoxychlor (50% wettable)-2 pounds curcuno
+The second se the second se SECOND COVER Protective fungicides only ferham-1 to 11/2 nounds or Scab Cover) glyodin- 3 / 4 to 1 quart, or captan-11⁄2 to 2 pounds, or glyoxide-8 to 10 ounces, or cyprex-1/4 pound Parathion (15% wettable)-3⁄4 pound+DDD ((50% wettable)-2 pounds Curculio, red-banded leaf roller, aphids

-An insecticide is needed at this time only if parathion or methoxychlor was used in First Corer.
-If Guthion was used in First Cover, omit the insecticide at Second Cover.
+If Guthion was used in First Cover, omit insecticides at Second Cover.
 Single applications of Guthion give protection against insects for approximately 14 days.